muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

     <em>Distribution of app users on Google Play Store.</em>
 </p>

-After removing apps that have more than 10,000,000 installs, most popular genres on Google Play Store are Entertainment, Education and Games.
+After removing apps that have more than one billion installs, most popular genres on Google Play Store are Entertainment, Education and Games.
 - The game or entertainment genre seems pretty popular, but previously we found out this part of the market seems a bit saturated (most common genre), so we'd like to come up with a different app recommendation if possible.

 <p align="center">